-The exam is an internally assessed oral group exam graded individually according to the 7-point grading scale.
-One overall grade will be given, based on an overall assessment of the presentation material and the oral performance.
-7 minutes are allocated per examinee, including time for deliberations.
+The exam is an internally assessed oral group exam graded individually according to the 7-point grading scale7.

+One overall grade will be given based on an overall assessment of the written and oral performance.

+10 minutes are allocated per examinee, including time for deliberations.8